How to Add Desktop Icons in Ubuntu Linux

 - /var/lib/snapd/desktop/applications (for Snap apps)

 To add an icon, you can use the ‘Show Applications’ menu.
 You can often drag an icon directly to the desktop.
-If that does not work, use the DING extension’s “Add to Desktop” feature if it is available.
+If dragging doesn’t work, try the ‘Add to Desktop’ feature from the DING extension, if it’s available.
 Otherwise, open your Files or File Manager to manually copy the file from the folders listed above into your “Desktop” folder.

 Go to your Home directory and open the Desktop folder.